horacio9a/mfc-node/README.md

 =====
 1. Install [Node.js](https://nodejs.org/download/) (minimum node version requirement: v9.4).
 2. Download and unpack the [code](https://codeload.github.com/horacio9a/mfc-node/zip/v2).
-3. Install requirements by running `npm install` in the same directory as `main.js` is (Windows users have to install [Git](https://git-for-windows.en.lo4d.com/download)).
+3. Install requirements by running `npm install` in the same directory as `main.js` is (Windows users must install [Git](https://git-for-windows.en.lo4d.com/download)).
 4. Edit `config.yml` file with the all necessary data.
 5. `streamlink.exe`,`ffmpeg.exe` and `youtube-dl.exe` can be anywhere but the path's must be edited in `config.yml`.